 You CAN appeal against a Licence Suspension in the following circumstances:

-- RTA suspension for exceeding the speed limit by 30km/h or 45km/h (you will receive a suspension letter after paying the infringement notice)
+- RMS suspension for exceeding the speed limit by 30km/h or 45km/h (you will receive a suspension letter after paying the infringement notice)

-- On the spot suspensions for offences such as mid range PCA, high range drink driving, driving in a manner dangerous, speed dangerous, street racing, burnout and more.
+- On the spot suspensions for drink driving and traffic offences such as mid range PCA, high range drink driving, driving in a manner dangerous, speed dangerous, street racing, burnout and more.